x-0D/Experiment25_ZigguratLM/README.md

 -   **Epoch 1 Generation:** `The meaning of life is eff find thatgo to its wh Thusailed his world liked on1.
 I mysteries...` - This is incoherent babble.

 -   **Epoch 3 Generation:** `The meaning of life is a god chiselled in cloud and clearly standing neutralisation, which we know of beings outside the unformed metal suppressed-five...` - This text is grammatically correct, stylistically consistent with Lovecraft's writing, and thematically appropriate.
-The model has clearly learned the structure and "feel" of its training data (which consisted only of H.P.
-Lovecraft's works).
+The model has clearly learned the structure and "feel" of its training data.